nathanfletch/pizza-parlor/README.md

 After: myPizza.cost:5
 Expected Output: true

-Test: "It should remove the topping parameter from the toppings property of the pizza"
+Test: "It should remove the topping argument from the toppings property of the pizza"
 Before: myPizza.toppings:[anchovies]
 Code: myPizza.removeTopping(anchovies)
 After: myPizza.toppings:[]